turingschool-examples/backend_mod_1_prework/day_6/questions.md

 1. How do you create an instance of a class?

   - Call the `new` method.
-If the class has a constructor, parameters can be passed to the class to initialize the object's attributes.
+If the class has a constructor, parameters can be passed to the `new` method to initialize the object's attributes.
   ```
     spot = Dog.new(7, 20)
   ```